Twaddler01/rpg_similitude/README.md

 https://play.google.com/store/apps/details?id=com.phlox.simpleserver
 - Identified a css error on Chrome (Mobile) that errors on adding a css class (when trying to select a location).
 This is NOT an issue in Firefox Mobile.
 For now, recommend using the Firefox browser until issue can be addressed.
 Likely a Github server-related error since code executes error free on Chrome locally.
 Additionally, a workaround on mobile is listed above by using an HTTP server (running a Node.js server in Termux also works fine on my Android device).
 # BUGS
-- Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly (for some items).
-Can be corrected after retoggle.
 - Tooltips are displaying incorrect "base damage" and "damage per turn".

 # Updates

+10-31-2024
+- FIXED BUG: Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly (for some items).
+Can be corrected after retoggle.
+- Inventory BUG corrected by removing all click listeners first.
+Also addressed issue where slot_id was mismatched, placing a swapped item in wrong slot--now slot ids matach original.
+- Disabled toggles while in combat and it now displays error message.
+Easiest fix for now, since toggle was interfering with battles.
+This also addresses disabling item or inventory swaps while in combat.
+May give an option to cancel or attempt evade of battle with a minor penalty later.
+- WIP Player death needs this integration too.

 10-30-2024
 - Updated encounter looting options and corrected a few issues.